You can use the vSphere Client to deploy the NSX Manager to the vSphere cluster and use it with vSphere with Tanzu.

 For information about deploying the NSX Manager through the user interface or CLI, see the NSX-T Data Center Installation Guide.

 - Verify that your environment meets the networking requirements.
-See System Requirements and Topologies for Setting Up a Supervisor Cluster with NSX-T Data Center for more details.
+See System Requirements for Setting Up vSphere with Tanzu with NSX-T Data Center for more details.

 - Verify that the required ports are open.
 For information about port and protocols, see the NSX-T Data Center Installation Guide.